BQEDeveloper/CoreApi-PHP-Sample/README.md

 # PHP-Sample App

-Sample code demonstrating OAuth and other features of Core API.
+A sample app demonstrating OAuth 2.0 and other features using Core API.

 ## Getting Started